Date of Last Revision

 Various ions of poly-L-lysine and polystyrene sulfonic acid were successfully observed first within a matrix-assisted laser desorption/ionization mass spectrometer and subsequently in an electrospray ionization mass spectrometer.
 The successful ionization of these polymers allowed for studies to be performed on the noncovalent interactions between the two.
 Noncovalent interactions were effectively studied on both instruments, but further quantified using tandem mass spectrometry found within the MALDI system and ion-mobility mass spectrometry found within the electrospray ionization system.
 As a result of employing the use of ion-mobility, various different stoichiometries and charges of polyelectrolyte complexes could be distinguished.

 Marino, Anthony J., "Characterization of Noncovalent Complexes of Polyelectrolytes by Mass Spectrometry" (2015).
-Honors Research Projects.
+Williams Honors College, Honors Research Projects.
 166.